Bruce Campus Buildings Directory

 The Languages and International Studies disciplines of the Faculty of Arts and Design.

-The new building includes a 200-seat auditorium, offices, teaching and seminar rooms and the latest audiovisual and computer equipment.
-The foyer of the building is available as an exhibition space.
+This modern building includes a 250-seat auditorium, offices, teaching and seminar rooms and the latest audiovisual, computer equipment and free Wi-Fi.

 There are also 4 apartments providing short and medium term executive style accommodation for visitors and VIP guests.